 5 Key Findings from the 2017 World Happiness Report:

 While there is a bountiful amount of relevant data in the 184 pages of the 2017 World Happiness Report, the following five findings are undeniably some of the most important.
 Not only can we use these finding to improve our understanding of the world’s collective levels of happiness, but also to discover verifiable ways to increase our own levels of subjective well-being:

 1.)
 Scandinavian Countries Continue Happiness Reign:

 Unlike any other cluster of countries on the planet, Scandinavian nations are set up in a way that provides citizens with the necessary resources and opportunities to enjoy a high GDP per capita, healthy life expectancy rates, social support, trust in their governments, freedom to make their own decisions, and mutually beneficial generosity.
-While paying taxes are dreaded in places like the United States, countries such as Norway, Denmark, and Finland use astronomical tax rates to supply their citizens with immense benefits.
+While paying taxes is dreaded in places like the United States with the use of tax resolution services essential for those who are having issues, countries such as Norway, Denmark, and Finland use astronomical tax rates to supply their citizens with immense benefits.
 For example, citizens from each of the five nations enjoy healthcare, education, and child support completely free of charge.
-Additionally, because of the tax rates and universal benefits, there isn’t heightened levels of inequality amongst citizens.
+Additionally, because of the tax rates and universal benefits, there aren’t heightened levels of inequality amongst citizens.

 2.)
 Money Alone Can’t Buy Happiness: